Frequently Asked Questions

 Q.: Insulated roof or glass roof?

-A.: The major problem of all sunrooms and verandas with glass roof or polymer, is the greenhouse effect.
-Even with energy tinted glass including a Low-E film and solar blankets, heat from the sun still managed to warm the room tremendously.
-Insulated roof as it has, in addition to ensuring optimal water tightness and a full harmonization of the existing house, allows well insulated ceiling and to take full advantage of the sunroom in summer times.
-You will also enjoy the fall and spring by preventing your heat out through the roof.
-Use of your veranda year-round by adding an infra-red heater.
+A.: The major problem with all sunrooms and verandas with glass or polymer roofs is the greenhouse effect.
+Even with energy-stained glass including Low-E film and solar shades, the heat from the sun still manages to warm the room enormously.
+The conventional roof, for its part, in addition to ensuring optimal watertightness as well as complete harmonization with the existing house, it allows the ceiling to be insulated and thus take full advantage of the sunroom.

 Q.: Glass or Polymer?